PENETRATION TESTING & VULNERABILITY ASSESSMENT

 • Explain the basic principles and techniques of how attackers can enter computer systems.

-• Perform analyses of data breaches and audits of information technology security.
+• perform analyses of data breaches and audits of information technology security.

-• Independently present and perform demonstrations of pen tests for educational purposes.
+• independently present and perform demonstrations of pen-tests for educational purposes.

 • evaluate the societal role of hacking from a social, ethical and economic standpoint